Why Use a Dedicated M&A Tool?

 7. External Users

-In a file-based approach, it is normally not practical for the buyer to provide e.g. SharePoint accounts to external users such as consultants, the seller’s attorneys for redlines, or acquired employees before Day 1.
+In a file-based approach, it is normally not practical for the buyer to provide e.g. SharePoint accounts to external users such as consultants, the seller’s attorneys, or acquired employees before Day 1.

 Because EKNOW M&A Tools’ Access Control Framework closely mirrors the roles and access of the real world, M&A Tools has user roles for all external organizations as well.
 This means not only the buyer’s own consultants, attorneys, accountants etc.; but also the seller’s employees, attorneys, and so on, at every stage of the transaction.
 M&A Tools is specifically designed to compartmentalize access for these critical roles.